MonsterXia/SquadRelated/README.md

 **Result**

-Result will be available at ./Tools/Rotation/LayerRotation.cfg
+Result will be available at ./Tools/Rotation/LayerRotation/\*.cfg

 **Advance Usage**

-Adjust the WEIGHT_* in thr front to generate at different weight
+Adjust the WEIGHT_* in the front to generate at different weight

 Modify the stack_capacity passed in the candidate_level_check() and balance_check() to apply different number for not appear twice for rules, respectively.